The History of the Fender Princeton Amp

 C. Adding a three prong grounded cord is a must!

 D. The amp uses a single can cap for all the filters caps which leads to grounding issues.
-It's quieter with a separate ground for the pre-amp filter caps so when re-capping I suggest installing a separate cap for the pre-amp
+It's quieter with a separate ground for the filter caps so when re-capping I suggest installing a separate caps.

 I've built a bunch of these.
 I often pair them with 12" speaker, use a GZ-34, and tweak the circuit slightly.
 This is truly a classic Fender.